Meaning of Wakf in Muslim Law

-According to accepted view it is the detention of the property in the ownership of the God.
-Quran is silent regarding Wakf but Quran says something about charity.
-In simple words when a person ties up his property to the God and remains the usufruct for the benefit of public.
+Quran is silent regarding Wakf, but Quran does say something about charity.
+In simple words, when a person ties up his property to God and keeps the usufruct for the benefit of the public.
 It may be religious or charitable.

 Essentials of Wakf

 1. There must be a permanent dedication of a property (movable or immovable).

 1. There must be a clear intention on the part of the Wakif to create the Wakf.
 (Wakif is a creator of Wakf.)

 2. Wakif must declare his intention either orally or in writing.